lauriebelch/OrthoDocs/README.md

 python core_maker.py -f <dir1> -o <prefix> -I <species_tree>
 ```

-You can then run OrthoFinder3 on the core proteomes
+You can then run OrthoFinder3 on the core species

 ```python
 orthofinder [options] -f <dir_core>
 ```

-Next, you can add the additional proteomes
+Next, you can add the additional species

 ```python
 orthofinder [options] --assign <dir_additional> --core <dir_core>
 ```

-**Note that this workflow requires multiple sequence alignment, so you can't add to OrthoFinder2 results that were run with the default `-M dendroblast`**
+**Note that this alternative way of running OrthoFinder requires that the core species set is run using the multiple sequence alignment option.
+You cannot add additional species to OrthoFinder results that were run with the `-M dendroblast` option, which was the default for OrthoFinder2**

 (Maybe some more commands for things that people commonly want to do?)

 ## Command-line options

-Command-line options for OrthoFinder3
+Command-line options for OrthoFinder

 **Adding additional species**
 | Parameter | Description                               |